arp242/arp242.net/_posts/2016-02-07-JSON_as_configuration_files:_please_dont.markdown

 		$wear = 'pants';

 This is an issue for example in MediaWiki’s `skin.json` file.
-One thing I wanted to do is not include some CSS if some plugin is loaded, and we can’t do this−we can (probably) work around it in the PHP file, but “working around” things is never good (and remember, we can’t leave a comment in the JSON file to inform people that we’re working around things!)
+One thing I wanted to do is not include some CSS if some plugin is loaded, and we can’t do this − we can (probably) work around it in the PHP file, but “working around” things is never good (and remember, we can’t leave a comment in the JSON file to inform people that we’re working around things!)

+The old way of doing things in MediaWiki (declaring class variables) was a lot better and provided much more features.

 Alternatives
 ------------
 - The [“recommended way”][crockford] by JSON author Douglas Crockford is “pipe it through JSMin before handing it to your JSON parser”. *Some* JSON parsers also explicitly support comments (but most don’t).
+Having to pre-process your configuration files is a pain though.

 - `import`, `require`, `include`, or use whatever code-importing facilities your language provides (or even `eval()`).
-Obviously, this means configuration files have to be a trusted source (which is usually the case).
+Obviously, this means configuration files have to be a trusted source, but this is usually the case.

-- `ini` files; not standardized, but this usually isn’t a problem since configuration files typically are intended to be read by only one program.
+- `ini` files; not standardized, but this usually isn’t a problem since configuration files are typically intended to be read by only one program.

-- YAML; it’s okay-ish, but also rather complex.
-The indentation can also become difficult to follow in large documents.
+- [TOML][toml] is very similar to `ini` files, but standardized.

+- YAML is sort of okay-ish ...
+I guess ...
+I'm not a big fan of it though, I wrote a separate page on that: [YAML: probably not so great after all][yaml].

 - While I wouldn’t necessarily recommend it, “rolling your own” configuration file parser is really easy.
 In Python: